Over 50s Cover Vs Income Protection Some Food for Thought

 16.5% of people over the age of 50 have at least one dependent child

 That’s according to a Press Release by BusinessWire.com on behalf of GlobalData.
-You may be thinking by that, so what.
+You may be thinking so what?
 Not really news!
 My colleagues are over 50; they have children and do just fine.

 That may be true but what you won’t know about is personal finances.
 Many of the parents in the over 50s age group who are working and have kids at home have some safety net in place with their mortgage provider.

-Mainly income protection insurance, and if not, they’ll be reliant on a life insurance policy to take care of their family financially if anything happened to them.
+It’s mainly income protection insurance, and if not, they’ll be reliant on a life insurance policy to take care of their family financially if anything happens to them.

 Let Us Compare The UK’s Leading Life Insurance Companies – No Obligation Quote